bw-exchange/api_docs_en/README.md

 #### Inventor quantification ([FMZ.COM](https://www.fmz.com)) is the largest digital currency quantification trading platform in China.
 It supports Javascript/Python/C++/MAI language/visualization, five programming languages, the platform strategy fully supports all of currencies in [BW.COM](https://www.bw.io), and can quickly start quantitative trading.

-Please refer to the "user center - API Settings" page for apikey application and modification.
+Please refer to the "User Center - API Setting" page for apikey application and modification.

 Please refer to the [**FAQ**](https://github.com/bw-exchange/api_docs_cn/issues) for frequently asked questions.